samdoran/ansible-role-yum-cron/README.md

 Role Variables
 --------------

 The configuration options for RHEL 6 and RHEL 7 are different.
+The options for RHEL 7 and 8 are mostly the same.

 On RHEL 7, there are `daily` and `hourly` configuration files.
 You may use one option for both, or define `daily` and `hourly` keys within the variable and it will be used in the appropriate template.
 See `defaults/main.yml` for examples.

 Note that not all options are independently configurable.
 Options that take independent `daily` and `hourly` commands are indicated by by a `*`.

 Also note that boolean values, such as `true` and `false`, must be quoted to ensure they are literal strings since the underlying config files are expecting `true` and `false`, not `True` and `False`.

-### RHEL 7 Variables ###
+### RHEL 7/8 Variables ###

 | Name              | Default Value       | Description          |